 We also collect, use, and retain large amounts of personal information about our clients and their employees that is critical to the accurate and timely provision of services to our clients.
 This information includes bank account numbers, credit card numbers, tax return information, social security numbers, health care information, retirement account information, payroll information, and Paychex system passwords.
 In addition, we also collect and maintain personal information on our employees in the ordinary course of our business.
 As many of our services are web-based and mobile-application-based, the amount of data we store for our users on our servers has been increasing.
 Vulnerabilities, threats, and more sophisticated and targeted computer crime pose a risk to the security of our systems and networks, and the confidentiality, availability, and integrity of our data.
-We have security systems and information.
+We have security systems and information technology infrastructure in place designed to detect and protect against unauthorized access to such information.
 However, there is no guarantee that our systems and processes are adequate to protect against all security breaches.
 Third parties, including vendors that provide services for our operations, could also be a source of security risk to us in the event of a failure of their own security systems and infrastructure.